Facing Charges for Intoxication Assault in Assault?

 Even if you were not arrested at the scene, or if the other driver did not accrue any visible injuries at that moment, you’ll need a lawyer.
 If the other party complains of any health issues that are believed to have developed from that fateful day, you’ll be held responsible and may face criminal charges.

 Secondly, Attorney Jack Gorski will determine whether you really caused the accident or if it was the other person’s fault.
-For example, if the party was cycling without the front or rear light, then it will provide strong reasonable doubt of your liability.
+For example, if the party was cycling without the front or rear light, it provides strong reasonable doubt of your liability.

 Don’t give in easily.
 The Law Office of Jackson F. Gorski will establish whose fault it was, and develop legal strategies from that point.
-If the accident wasn’t your fault, even if you were intoxicated, you will not be found guilty of intoxication assault charges.
+If the accident wasn’t your fault, even if you were intoxicated, you will not be found guilty of intoxication assault.